replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/04-using-the-configuration/assignment.md

 install or upgrade operation.
 These value can be templated, so they can change based on context like user configuration or license details.
 But they will always be passed to the `helm` command and will always be set using the same expression.
-The authentication information for Slackernews is a good example.
+The authentication information for SlackerNews is a good example.
 It is always set using the four values the user provides.

 ```yaml